RetroDECK/ES-DE/USERGUIDE.md

 ~/ROMs/gameandwatch/Donkey Kong (Nintendo, Multi Screen).mgw
 ```

-#### Lutris
+### Lutris

 Adding these games is most easily accomplished by using .desktop files that can be created from inside the Lutris application.
-Right click on each game you would like to add to ES-DE and select _Create desktop shortcut_, then simply move these shortcuts from your desktop to the `lutris` ROMs directory.
+Right click on each game you would like to add to ES-DE and select _Create desktop shortcut_, then simply move these shortcuts from your desktop to the `lutris` system directory.
 You may also want to rename some of the files as their names may be a bit cryptic which could confuse the scraper.
 Remember that it's the physical filenames that will show up inside ES-DE.

 After doing this you should end up with something like the following: